earthstar-project/earthstar/docs/specification.md

 >
 > ...but some webservers treat this as user error and rewrite the double slash to a single slash.
 So we have to carefully avoid the double slash when building URLs.

-## Path punctuation that has special meaning
+## Path Characters With Special Meaning

 * `/` - separates path segments
 * `~` - defines author write permissions